 Today's dish is substantial and, honestly, seen the colder autumn weather, we can afford it: pleased polenta Dop with mixed mushrooms.
 A high mountain dish, with an amount of calories that it's best not to think about, but so good that sometimes you can make an exception to the rule.
 Obviously, Taleggio polenta with mushrooms is a unique dish, Perfect for party days among friends, when you get together for lunch, chat and play cards.
 Bring to the table a steaming polenta and streamlined, perhaps on a cutting board or in her cauldron, with lots of tasty mushrooms, will always have its charm.

 To prepare the polenta with Taleggio cheese with mixed mushrooms I suggest to start with the sauce made of mushrooms.
-Clean the mushrooms, eliminating the end of the shank and brushing them with care, Then wipe them with a slightly dampened with water cloth to remove any trace of land.
+Clean the mushrooms, removing the end of the stem and carefully brushing them, Then wipe them with a slightly dampened with water cloth to remove any trace of land.
 Cut the mushrooms into not too small pieces.
 In a large saucepan, Brown the clove of garlic and a bit of chilli.
 Add mushrooms and cook for 3 or 4 minutes.
-Merge a little’ salt and a little’ freshly ground black pepper and finally, fire off, chopped parsley.
+Add a little salt and a little fresh ground black pepper and finally, fire off, chopped parsley.
 Put the mushrooms aside.

 For the polenta must follow the doses indicated on the packaging (They may vary greatly depending on the polenta that purchased) in order to respect the proportions in the amount of water and flour for polenta.
-Once the doses established, pour the water in a very large pot, add a pinch of salt (Do not worry, you are always in time to add some more), bring the water to a boil and pour in the cornmeal, stirring vigorously with a whisk, so as to mix water and polenta.
+Once the doses established, pour the water into a very large pot, add a pinch of salt (Do not worry, you're always in time to add more), bring the water to a boil and pour the cornfloal into the rain, stirring with a vigorous whisk, so as to mix water and polenta.

 Cook over very low heat porridge, stirring constantly, 45 minutes.
-You can also cover the pot and cook (I suggest you set the stove smaller to lower the flame can, preferably with a spargifiamma) for a few minutes following and mix does not constantly: some’ It will stick to the bottom polenta, but it really will be a minimum.
+You can also cover the pot and cook (I suggest you set the stove smaller to lower the flame can, preferably with a spargifiamma) for a few minutes following and mix does not constantly: a little polenta will stick to the bottom, but it really will be a minimum.
 When the polenta is almost ready, sample to check the salt and add the butter.
 Mantecate, then add the Parmesan cheese and Taleggio Dop into chunks, stirring until the cheese will not be completely melted.

 Serve the hot polenta, the sauce separately mushrooms or fungi already placed over polenta.
 Bon appétit!